praisetompane/computation/README.md

 **Q**: Question for later research<br>
 **MYINC**: My Insight/Conjecture [Could Be Unoriginal/False and Likely Is]<br>
 **see: ...**: Points to the definition of a concept used in another definition.

-**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serves as my exosomatic memory.